Short-Term Disability Insurance in Canada: Role, Limits and Benefits

 If you cannot perform your job duties due to complications from your pregnancy or other health-related reasons, you can apply for short-term disability.
 It’s best to talk to your doctor first, so you know what to expect.

-Can I travel out of the country if I’m receiving short-term disability?
+Can I travel out of the country while I’m receiving benefits?

 You can, but it’s not usually a good idea.
 If you’re on short-term disability, the insurer expects you to focus on recovering and not taking vacations.
 They could terminate your benefits if they find out you have been travelling while on short-term disability.